-Q. What is AWS IoT Analytics?
+Q. What is Amazon IoT Analytics?

-Q. How does AWS IoT Analytics work?
+Q. How does Amazon IoT Analytics work?

 After processing the data in the pipeline, IoT Analytics stores it in an IoT-optimized data store for analysis.
 You can query the data using the built-in SQL query engine to answer specific business questions.
 For example, you may want to know how many monthly active users there are for each device in your fleet.
 Through integration with Amazon SageMaker, IoT Analytics supports more sophisticated analytics, like Bayesian inference and machine learning.

-Yes, you can bring your own custom analysis packaged in a container to execute on AWS IoT Analytics.
+Yes, you can bring your own custom analysis packaged in a container to execute on Amazon IoT Analytics.
 You can import your custom code container in a container data set and schedule the execution of your container.